Justin Tinucci: Personal life

+Tinucci joined California State University at Northridge to pursue a degree in media composition.

 Acting career

 At the beginning of his career, Tinucci appeared in several shorts including I Love You Daddy, Stanley, Recess and A Story of Beauty.
 He has also appeared in supporting roles in The Muppets and the feature film Standing Up. (also known as Goat Island) alongside Chandler Canterbury, Annalise Basso and Val Kilmer.
 His role in this film earned him a nomination to the 35th Young Artist Award for Best Supporting Young Actor in a Feature Film.

 Tinucci has also appeared as a recurring guest star on Incredible Crew, and as a guest star on HBO's Big Love, ABC's Trophy Wife and Lady Dynamite.

-In 2016 he was cast for a large supporting role in the feature film Devil's Whisper.
+In 2016, he was cast for a large supporting role in the feature film Devil's Whisper.